Can accreting isolated neutron stars be detected?: Results

 The efficiency of the spin-down mechanism at the propeller stage determines not only the number of accretors, but also influences the propeller and ejector stages.
 Firstly, the shorter the propeller stage, the fewer NSs there will be in the Galaxy at this stage.
 Secondly, with an effective propeller spin-down, the NS is less likely to undergo a reverse transition to the ejector stage.
 For example, in model A, with a single-phase ISM and a constant field, less than $5$\% of the NSs are at the propeller stage, since the propeller stage is so short.
 In model B, there are more NSs at the ejector stage, because some NSs can now switch back to this stage after the first ejector-propeller transition.
 In models C and D, almost all NSs are either at the ejector or propeller stage.
 In both models, NSs evolve at the ejector stage until the first ejector-propeller transition, then switch between the ejector and the propeller stages as the external parameters fluctuate.
 In these models, only a few percent or less of the NS spin down enough to reach accretion.

-The studied exponential evolution of the magnetic field has little influence on the number of accreting NSs in the Milky Way, but it drastically changes the ratio of NSs at the ejector and propeller stages.
+The studied exponential evolution of the magnetic field has little influence on the number of accreting NSs in the Milky Way. {These results contradict earlier assumptions that the number of accreting NSs could decrease by a factor of a few if the magnetic field decays over long timescales $\sim10^8-10^9$~yr \citep{1998AN....319..109T}.}

+Taking the magnetic field decay into account drastically changes the ratio of NSs at the ejector and propeller stages.
 The difference can be better seen in the case of propeller models C and D, where the number of accretors is small.
-In a one-phase ISM, in the case of a constant magnetic field, only around $34$\% of NSs are at the propeller stage, compared to over $76$\% if the field is decaying.
+In a one-phase ISM, in the case of a constant magnetic field, only around $45$\% of NSs are at the propeller stage, compared to over $77$\% if the field is decaying.
 This is due to the shrinkage of the characteristic radii of interaction with external material, such as the Shvartsman radius and the magnetosphere radius.
 The smaller the radius, the easier it is to switch from the ejector to the propeller stage.
 In fact, by the end of the evolution, the ejector-propeller transition period drops to $\lesssim10$~s if the magnetic field has decayed.
 This spin period is short enough to allow almost all neutron stars to transition to the propeller stage.

 The influence of the magnetic field decay on the time of accretion onset is more complicated.
 On the one hand, the magnetosphere radius is smaller if the field has decayed, making the propeller-accretion transition condition less strict.
 On the other hand, the NS is still required to spin down significantly from ejector-propeller to the propeller-accretor transition period, and this process can be slower in the case of a decaying magnetic field (except for propeller model D).
 The interplay of these two effects increases the accretor percentage for propeller models A and C, and decreases it for model B.